AkelaInc/avmu/README.md

 ## Changes:

+0.0.5
+ - `utilPingUnit()` now takes an optional parameter to specify the number of retry attemps for the ping.
+ - Default timeout library-wide set to 100 milliseconds.
+Previously, it was 1000 milliseconds (and mis-documented as being 150).
+1000 ms  doesn't make much sense in the context of the hardware, which cannot (generally) perform blocking operations at all.
+As such, it *can't* take longer then a millisecond or two to respond, if it received a message at all.

 0.0.4:
- - Improved return of `getHardwareDetails()` call to include hardware feature flags, which makes determining what a remote AVMU can do easier then just trying to turn on assorted features and seeing if you get errors.
+ - Improved return of `getHardwareDetails()` call to include hardware feature flags,
+   which makes determining what a remote AVMU can do easier then just trying to
+   turn on assorted features and seeing if you get errors.
  - Fixed typo in the reported versions in `setup.py` to include python 3.4.

 0.0.3: